What Is Dual Diagnosis?

 How Can I Find Help for Dual Diagnosis?

 You are not alone.
 There are many different treatment paths for your recovery, and a large number of them will begin with detox.
 Most individuals in this situation will require intensive inpatient detox because it is the safest option for early recovery from dual diagnosis.
-Afterward, you will need to transition into some sort of rehab or another addiction treatment program in order to complete your recovery.
+Afterward, you will need to transition into some sort of rehab or another addiction treatment program to complete your recovery.

 We are always available to help addicted individuals seek the care they need to recover.
-If you or someone you love has dual diagnosis, it is doubly important that you receive the right care.
-Call 800-996-6135(Who Answers?) now to discuss your situation with one of our treatment advisors.
+If you or someone you love has a dual diagnosis, it is doubly important that you receive the right care.
+Call 800-996-6135 now to discuss your situation with one of our treatment advisors.